ToucanToco/toucan-connectors/README.md

 - `Connector` which contains all the necessary information to *use a data provider* (e.g. hostname,  auth method and details, etc...).
 - `DataSource` which contains all the information to *get a dataframe* (query, path, etc...) using the `Connector` class above.

-The Toucan Toco platform instantiates these clases using values provided by Toucan admin and app designers, it then uses the following methods to get data and metadata :
+The Toucan Toco platform instantiates these classes using values provided by Toucan admin and app designers, it then uses the following methods to get data and metadata:

 - `Connector._retrieve_data` returning an instance of `pandas.DataFrame`, method used to return data to a Toucan Toco end user
-- `Connector.get_slice` returning an instance of `DataSlice`, methode used to return data to a Toucan Toco application designer when building a query.
+- `Connector.get_slice` returning an instance of `DataSlice`, method used to return data to a Toucan Toco application designer when building a query.
 - `Connector.get_status` returning an instance of `ConnectorStatus`, method used to inform an admin or Toucan Toco application designer of the status of its connection to a third party data service.
-Is it reachable from our servers ?
-Are the authentication details and method working ? etc...
+Is it reachable from our servers?
+Are the authentication details and method working? etc...

 ## Dependencies